-Mariposa County's moderate to high risk juvenile offenders are the targeted population.
-However, the number of juvenile offender referrals has decreased significantly over the past several years.
-Most delinquent referrals received by the department lately have been for low level offenses.
+Mariposa County's moderate to high-risk juvenile offenders are the targeted population.
+However, the number of juvenile offender referrals has decreased significantly over the past ten years.
+Most delinquent referrals received by the department have been for low-level offenses.
 What continues to increase is the number of delinquent youth referred who have significant mental health concerns.
 This youthful population has become the new target of the YOBG program, by default.

-Since appropriate mental health services for this population are limited locally and statewide, Probation will continue to collaborate with local providers to provide an intensive level of supervision, services and support needed to keep youth in the home of their parent or guardian.
-This youthful population typically is identified as at risk for out-of-home placement.
+Since appropriate mental health services for this population are limited locally and statewide, probation will continue to collaborate with local providers to provide an intensive level of supervision, services and support needed to keep youth in the home of their parent or guardian.
+This youthful population typically is identified as being at a higher risk for out-of-home placement.

-Child and Family Team Meetings are utilized to identify the family strengths and needs, and the services available to the youth and family.
+Child and Family Team Meetings will continue to be utilized to identify family strengths and needs of the targeted population.
+These meetings help align the appropriate services to meet the needs of the youth and family.
 The Full Service Partnership Program through Behavioral Health is able to provide counseling, mentoring, parental role-modeling and other supportive services.
-This approach has proven to be effective in addressing youth and familial issues, while allowing the youth to remain in the home.
+This approach has proven to be effective in addressing youth and familial issues.

 Other local programs and services are used as alternatives to incarceration and hold youth accountable.
-The department's Electronic Monitoring Program is utilized to maintain youthful offenders in the home so that services can be continued.
+The department's Electronic Monitoring Program may be utilized to maintain youthful offenders in the home so that services can be continued.
 The Truancy Intervention Program (JJCPA) addresses school related issues and has been successful in reducing truancy statistics in our community.